 What is the business problem you are trying to fix?

-Do others understand that problem or even take it seriously?
+Do others understand that problem and take it seriously?
 Is that problem being communicated as a priority for the business in a consistent way?

 If the why is not understood or respected, you will spend a considerable amount of time justifying why continuous improvement (and possibly your role in it) is important.